 Then you’ll discover one of the most impressive religious monuments in Myanmar i.e.

-After breakfast you will be transferred to the Mandalay airport for your flight to Heho to continue the 10 days tour Myanmar.
+After breakfast you will be transferred to the Mandalay airport for your flight to Heho to continue the Myanmar tour.

 A pleasant surprise awaits you here because the elevation of the Shan plateau is roughly 1000 meters above sea level and thus the weather is a bit cooler.

 We begin our Inle Lake tour in Heho, from where we start our drive through the stunning Shan landscape to the town of Pindaya.
 The scenery in this region is amongst the most incredible to be found in the country, with rolling hills, traditional farms and villages displaying a truly spectacular array of colours.
 Life in the Shan state has remained largely unchanged for decades, and the local population still use traditional methods to cultivate their fertile lands, providing us with a wonderful insight into this untouched corner of Myanmar.
 One of our first stops is to explore the magnificent limestone caves of Pindaya, which are home to over 8,094 Buddha images and overlook a stunning lake.

 Continuing our drive, we visit a traditional Shan paper and parasol factory, where goods are still made by hand using traditional methods.
 Further along our route, we have the opportunity to taste some delicious locally produced Honey at the Plan Bee Beekeeping Centre.
 A short drive from here takes us to the former British hill station of Kalaw, one of the areas fascinating colonial towns where we will enjoy a magnificent sunset view from amongst the historic bungalows that dot the landscape.
 In the evening arrive on Inle Lake an enjoy a quiet evening.